 Things to consider if you sign a Power Purchase Agreement (PPA)

-As long as you own your solar energy system, you are likely eligible for some or all of the solar tax credit.
-Again, contact your tax consultant.
-But, it is important to note that if you opt to sign a lease or PPA with a solar installer, you are not the owner of the system, and thus you cannot receive the tax credit.
+As long as you own your solar energy system, you are likely eligible for the solar tax credit.
+If you opt to sign a lease or PPA with a solar installer, you may not be not the owner of the system, and thus you may not be able to receive the tax credit.
+If you use a financing arrangement through which a third-party owns your solar panels, the company you are working with may be eligible for the commercial tax credit.
+Again, contact your tax consultant to review your eligibility.

 There are no utility incentives for rooftop solar

 Alas, Utah’s utilities no longer provide rooftop solar incentives.
-But if you decide not to own your solar but want to invest in cleaner energy, you can sign up for Rocky Mountain Power’s Subscriber Solar program, available to Logan, St. George, and Rocky Mountain Power customers.
+But if you decide not to own your solar but want to invest in cleaner energy, you can sign up for Rocky Mountain Power’s Subscriber Solar program.
+Residents of to Logan and St. George can also purchase “shares” from a solar farm to offset your energy consumption with solar power.